-Use a different place on your stomach each time you give an injection under the skin.
-Your care provider will show you the best places on your body to inject the medication.
+Your care provider will show you where on your body to inject enoxaparin.
+Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 What happens if I miss a dose?

 Use the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not use two doses at one time.